-Going From a Digital to a Spatial Transformation
+GIS: Going From a Digital to a Spatial Transformation

 As much as cloud computing and Big Data technologies have dictated new business paradigms, they are limited to transmitting and processing in the digital realm.
-When companies are ready for implementation and executions of their plans on a tangible and geographical level, they consult with an Esri developer to advance their efforts from the digital to the spatial plane.
+When companies are ready for implementation and execution of their plans on a tangible and geographical level, they consult with an Esri developer to advance their efforts from the digital to the spatial plane.